senguptaumd/SfSNet/README.md

  - (1) Test images along with mask: Images_mask
  - (2) Test images without mask: Images

-Note: We detect keypoints on the face and compute a mask from it.
-The keypoint detections are based on .
+Note: We detect keypoints on the face using <a href="https://arxiv.org/abs/1611.00851">All-in-One Network</a> and compute a mask from it.
 Unfortunately the code is not distributable.
 Ideally, you can use any keypoint detector and generate a mask based on the facial contour.

 ### Dependencies ###
 This code requires a working installation of [Caffe](http://caffe.berkeleyvision.org/) and Matlab interface for Caffe.
 For guidelines and help with installation of Caffe, consult the [installation guide](http://caffe.berkeleyvision.org/) and [Caffe users group](https://groups.google.com/forum/#!forum/caffe-users).